RAJohansen/waterquality/README.md

 algorithms](https://rajohansen.github.io/waterquality/reference/index.html)
 for the following satellite-based imagers: WorldView-2, Sentinel-2, Landsat-8, MODIS, MERIS, and OLCI.
-In order to improve the aesthetics of the `wq_calc` output, a series of `Map_WQ` functions were developed to help reduce technical barriers and simplify the complexities in selecting a map layout.
-Additional functionality of the package includes a series of `extract_lm` functions that wrap the [“Fitting Linear Models”](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/lm) and [“caret”](http://topepo.github.io/caret/index.html) packages to quickly generate crossvalidated linear models and standardized outputs (r^2, p-value, slope, intercept of the global lm model & average r^2, average RMSE, average MAE of crossvalidated model) for any number of algorithm and water quality parameter combinations.
-It is important to note that the `extract_lm` functions require ground-truth data in order to develop the models.
+In order to improve the aesthetics of the `wq_calc()` output, a series of `Map_WQ()` functions were developed to help reduce technical barriers and simplify the complexities in selecting a map layout.
+Additional functionality of the package includes a series of `extract_lm()` functions that wrap the [“Fitting Linear Models”](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/lm) and [“caret”](http://topepo.github.io/caret/index.html) packages to quickly generate crossvalidated linear models and standardized outputs (r<sup>2</sup>, p-value, slope, intercept of the global lm model & average r<sup>2</sup>, average RMSE, average MAE of crossvalidated model) for any number of algorithm and water quality parameter combinations.
+It is important to note that the `extract_lm()` functions require ground-truth data in order to develop the models.
 For a more detailed look into the full functionality of **waterquality**, please view [“Introduction to the waterquality package”](https://rajohansen.github.io/waterquality/articles/waterquality_vignette.html).
 For a broader look into how to apply this tool into a research workflow or for more information on topics such as data acquisition, image